 Like every great catch, Florida is the total package: beautiful on the outside and intriguing beneath the surface.
 Go behind-the-scenes of Florida dining when you sit at the chef’s table of the finest restaurants in the state.

-- At upscale Matthew’s Restaurant in Jacksonville, reserving the chef’s table is no different than making a standard reservation; there’s no additional cost, either.
-Just be sure to book early, because this five-top with a great view of the kitchen fills up quickly.
+At upscale Matthew’s Restaurant in Jacksonville, reserving the chef’s table is no different than making a standard reservation; there’s no additional cost, either.
+Just be sure to book early, because this great view of the kitchen fills up quickly.
 2107 Hendricks Ave., 904-396-9922, matthewsrestaurant.com

-- At Sea Salt in Naples, Chef Fabrizio Aielli emphasizes organic, fresh ingredients when creating your special menu.
-Linger over an eight- to 10-course meal in a private dining room off of the kitchen.
-The experience takes about three hours and costs $250 per person.
+At Sea Salt in Naples, Chef Fabrizio Aielli emphasizes organic, fresh ingredients when creating your special menu.
+Linger over an eight- to 10-course meal in a private dining room off the kitchen.
+The experience takes about three hours.
 1186 3rd St. S, (239) 434-7258, seasaltnaples.com

-- Overachieving Walt Disney World in Lake Buena Vista is home to not one but four fine Florida restaurants with chef’s table concepts: There’s Kouzzina by Cat Cora, the celebrity chef’s casual Mediterranean eatery; Citricos, another Mediterranean fine Florida restaurant inside the Grand Floridian Resort and Spa; and the Grand Floridian’s Victoria and Albert, an upscale spot with a chef’s table right in the kitchen.
+Walt Disney World in Lake Buena Vista is home to not one but three fine Florida restaurants with chef’s table concepts: Citricos, a Mediterranean restaurant inside the Grand Floridian Resort and Spa; and the Grand Floridian’s Victoria and Albert, an upscale spot with a chef’s table right in the kitchen.
 Then there’s Flying Fish Cafe, a seafood and steakhouse with a chef’s counter overlooking the onstage kitchen. disneyworld.disney.go.com/dining

 Come to Florida to experience exquisite Florida dining and sit at the chef's table of the finest restaurants in the Sunshine State.